 Limitations of Certified Filtration Products

-Volinchak points out that not all filtration systems perform as effectively as their certifications suggest.
+Volinchak pointed out that not all filtration systems perform as effectively as their certifications suggest.
 Organizations like the Water Quality Association and the National Sanitation Foundation certify filters based on their ability to remove a specific percentage of contaminants.
 However, these certifications do not guarantee that the filtered water is entirely safe to drink.

-Volinchak warns that even filters claiming to remove 98 percent of a contaminant may be insufficient if the contaminant levels in the source water are particularly high.
+Volinchak warned that even filters claiming to remove 98 percent of a contaminant may be insufficient if the contaminant levels in the source water are particularly high.
 In such cases, harmful amounts of fluoride can remain after filtration.
 This highlights the importance of regularly testing your water’s contamination levels to ensure your filtration method is effective.

 Distillation: A DIY Approach